+The Port of Nacala is one of East Africa’s most important hubs.
 Mozambique’s logistics infrastructure was devastated during the civil war.
 Since then, however, there have been substantial restoration and upgrade efforts, especially along the trade corridors that lie along transport and logistics networks and support regional integration and access to global markets, including the major ports and the roads and railways that connect them to the country’s interior.

 Due to its geographical location and rich natural resources, such as graphite and coal, Mozambique has of late been at the forefront of integrated trade corridors in southern Africa.
 The country’s transport networks connect production areas, especially those in its landlocked neighboring countries and South Africa, to its three major seaports: Beira, Maputo, and Nacala.

 Notably, each one of the three ports are part of a development corridor: the Maputo Corridor, which is linked with South Africa and Eswatini; the Beira Corridor, which is linked with Zimbabwe; and the Nacala Corridor, which is linked with Malawi and Zambia.
 Among the three seaports, the Port of Nacala, located in northern Mozambique, is the newest and has received the most investment in the past few years.
 Operated by Portos do Norte (PN), Nacala is in fact the deepest port in southern Africa and one of the deepest water ports in East Africa, making it appropriate to handle bulk cargo for large vessels.